 Native to (or naturalized in) Oregon:

 - Conifer, evergreen tree, 80-100 ft (24-30 m) tall, dense, narrow conical crown.
 Bark gray-brown to russet-red, small scales loosely attached.
-Needles linear, slender, about 2.5 cm long, sharp to the touch, tend to point forward, 4-angled in cross section (rolls easily between the fingers), dark or blue-green, a rank odor when crushed (not everyone can detect this).
+Needles linear, slender, about 2.5 cm long, sharp to the touch, tend to point forward, 4-angled in cross section (rolls easily between the fingers), bluish-green to even steel-blue (especially the underside), a rank odor when crushed (not everyone can detect this).
 Seed cones are 2.5-6 cm long, cylindrical, shiny light-brown, scales long, thin and flexible; male cones purplish.